 If we examine in Table 1 a portion of the data matrix we can see that each log RT observation for each subject is given a separate data line.
 Each line contains columns for the subject’s unique indentifier (ID number), the exact stimulus word used (such as “confident” and “anxious”), the valence of each word (coded -0.5 if negative and 0.5 if positive) and the temporal order in which each word was presented to this subject (e.g., 1st, 15th, etc.).
 As is usual, stimulus ordering was randomized and each subject encountered a different order.

 Our model specifies that in the population, a person’s log reaction time can be different for positively valenced and negatively valenced traits, and it allows this difference to vary across persons.
 This model is parametrically identical to a standard repeated-measures model with replications (Kirk, Winer, Maxwell & Delaney).
-As we will see, when estimated using from current mixed-model software, the output of this model is much more informative about the existence and size of causal heterogeneity than the output of a traditional repeated-measures ANOVA model.
+As we will see, when estimated using current mixed-model software, the output of this model is much more informative about the existence and size of causal heterogeneity than the output of a traditional repeated-measures ANOVA model.

 The model can be written as follows: